wendrewdevelop/backend-fastapi-postgresql/README.md

 * `docker_image_prefix`: Prefix to use for Docker image names.
 If you are using GitLab Docker registry it would be based on your code repository.
 E.g.: `git.example.com/development-team/my-awesome-project/`.
 * `docker_image_backend`: Docker image name for the backend.
 By default, it will be based on your Docker image prefix, e.g.: `git.example.com/development-team/my-awesome-project/backend`.
 And depending on your environment, a different tag will be appended ( `prod`, `stag`, `branch` ).
 So, the final image names used will be like: `git.example.com/development-team/my-awesome-project/backend:prod`.
 * `docker_image_celeryworker`: Docker image for the celery worker.
 By default, based on your Docker image prefix.
-* `docker_image_frontend`: Docker image for the frontend.
-By default, based on your Docker image prefix.

 ## How to deploy

 This stack can be adjusted and used with several deployment options that are compatible with Docker Compose, but it is designed to be used in a cluster controlled with pure Docker in Swarm Mode with a Traefik main load balancer proxy handling automatic HTTPS certificates, using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>.